 A customer research survey, co-sponsored by Contoso and Northwind and conducted at the beginning of 2013, asked consumers why they chose to buy Northwind-brand electronics over other name brands.

 The phrases that emerged most often were “best value” (26 percent), “trusted” (23 percent), “good quality” (21 percent), and “innovative” (19 percent).
-All of these phrases map back to both companies’ core values, proving that Northwind’s and Contoso’s shared approach to business is paying off.
+All of these phrases map back to both companies’ core values, proving that Northwind’s and Contoso’s shared approach to business is resonating.

 A trusted brand